-- My personal preference is to cook bulgur in a rice cooker or steamer, because it simplifies everything.
-I add bulgur, water, press the button, and walk away.
+- My personal preference is to cook bulgur in a rice cooker or steamer because it simplifies everything.
+I add bulgur and water, press the button, and walk away.
 For bulgur, I usually use the brown rice setting, though the white rice setting works too.

 - No need to stir or worry about it sticking or overcooking.
 My rice steamer is used for quinoa, bulgur, and rice on a weekly basis.
 It just makes things so much simpler.

-I normally make large batches of bulgur and freeze it for use in dishes like tacos, lasagna, beans, spaghetti, and so much more.
+- I normally make large batches of bulgur wheat and freeze it for use in dishes like tacos, lasagna, beans, spaghetti, and so much more.
 Having it already cooked and on-hand cuts down on food prep time and gets dinner to the table faster.

 Recipes with bulgur wheat